 This course is highly relevant for bankers, private and public equity investors, lenders, corporate finance professionals, project financiers, and consultants.
 The conceptual, practical, and technical knowledge gained in this course can give you a significant competitive edge during your interviews, internships, and jobs.

 The salient topics covered are as follows:

-- Efficient use of Excel to model various types of waterfalls such as debt waterfall, payments waterfall to various groups (sponsors and investors) in an LBO and in private equity deals
+- Efficient use of Excel to model various types of waterfalls such as debt waterfall and payments waterfall to various groups (sponsors and investors) in LBOs and private equity deals

 - Avoiding and handling iterations

-- Various measures of free cash flows depending upon the type of analysis -- valuation, credit risk analysis, credit waterfall
+- Various measures of free cash flow depending upon the type of analysis -- valuation, credit risk analysis, credit waterfall

 - Project finance